 Nature of operations

 The Swiss Re Group, which is headquartered in Zurich, Switzerland, comprises Swiss Re Ltd (the parent company) and its subsidiaries (collectively, the “Swiss Re Group” or the “Group”).
 The Swiss Re Group is a wholesale provider of reinsurance, insurance and other insurance-based forms of risk transfer.
-Working through brokers and a network of more than 60 offices around the globe, the Group serves a client base made up of insurance companies, mid- to large-sized corporations and public sector clients.
+Working through brokers and a network of offices around the globe, the Group serves a client base made up of insurance companies, mid- to large-sized corporations and public sector clients.